pivotal/docs-tas-adapter/install.md

     {"name":"my_user@example.com","kind":"User"}
     ```

-    The value of the `name` field in the response is the subject name of the user.
+    The value of the `name` field in the response is the subject name of the user, and should match the name configured in `admin.users`.

     >**Note:** The `kind` field in the output must have the value `User`.
 If it is some other value, such as `ServiceAccount`, log in to the Application Service Adapter with an account for a user in the Kubernetes cluster.

-1. Create a `tas-adapter-admin.yaml` file with a RoleBinding definition for the admin user:

-    ```yaml
-    ---
-    apiVersion: rbac.authorization.k8s.io/v1
-    kind: RoleBinding
-    metadata:
-      name: cf-admin
-      namespace: cf
-      annotations:
-        cloudfoundry.org/propagate-cf-role: "true"
-    subjects:
-    - kind: User
-      name: CF-ADMIN-USERNAME
-      apiGroup: rbac.authorization.k8s.io
-    roleRef:
-      kind: ClusterRole
-      name: korifi-controllers-admin
-      apiGroup: rbac.authorization.k8s.io
-    ```

-    Where `CF-ADMIN-USERNAME` is the user name you verify earlier.

-1. Create the admin RoleBinding in the target cluster.

-    ```bash
-    kubectl apply -f tas-adapter-admin.yaml
-    ```

    To test Application Service Adapter, continue to [Getting Started](getting-started.md).